Starlitnightly/omicverse/omicverse_guide/docs/Installation_guild.md

 - Install Python, we prefer the pyenv version management system, along with pyenv-virtualenv.

 ### Apple silicon prerequisites
-Installing Pyomic on a Mac with Apple Silicon is only possible using a native version of python.
+Installing omicverse on a Mac with Apple Silicon is only possible using a native version of python.
 A native version of python can be installed with an Apple Silicon version of mambaforge (which can be installed from a native version of homebrew via `brew install --cask mambaforge`).

 ## Pip